 We are very excited to feature Marie Foucault-Phipps’ stunning, intriguing, and elegant glass tableware again!
-When I came upon her work I found it entirely unlike anything I had seen before.
+When I came upon her work, I found it entirely unlike anything I had seen before.
 Using a technique that dates as far back as the 9th century (Turkey), Marie paints her original designs with ‘Silver Stain’ (silver oxide) on clear glass pieces.
-They are then fired in a kiln and emerge with a rich and exciting color palette ranging from yellows and golds to deep coppery oranges, and molten reds!
+They are then fired in a kiln and emerge with a rich and exciting color palette ranging from yellows, golds, and browns to deep coppery oranges, and molten reds!
 She describes it as “a wild medium, not reliable, and always surprising” and says she enjoys “exploiting its freedom”.
-You will love her tableware and garden lanterns!
+You will love her tableware and other pieces!

 Marie studied Stained Glass Conservation in Paris and became an accomplished conservator of historical stained-glass art across France and the U.S., where she relocated in 1984.
 An accomplished glass painter, Marie freelanced for other studios while working on her own exhibition glass.
 She has exhibited around the world with the Women’s International Glass Workshop to places such as Japan, Ireland, New Zealand, Canada, Australia, Wales, France, and Golden, Colorado!